carpentries/instructor-training/episodes/11-practice-teaching.md

 ## Lesson Study: Applying a Growth Mindset to Teaching

-We've seen that providing opportunities for practice and giving useful feedback to learners are essential components in the learning process.
+We have seen that providing opportunities for practice and giving useful feedback to learners are essential components in the learning process.
 Learning to teach is no different.